LightOn researchers explain how they trained an AI model on an optical co-processor

 The researchers postulate that switching to a different holography scheme will make it possible to perform calculations involving over a trillion parameters, but they leave this to future work.
 “As neural networks grow larger and more complex and data-hungry, training costs are skyrocketing,” they wrote.
 “We expect performance to improve [on our chip] with the optimization of the currently available components, as well as with the development of future components.
 A better understanding of DFA will also help widen the scope of applications of this accelerator.”

 It’s worth noting that LightOn’s hardware, which is designed to be plugged into a standard server or workstation, isn’t immune to the limitations of optical processing.
-Speedy photonic circuits necessarily require speedy memory, and then there’s the matter of packaging every component — including lasers, modulators, and optical combiners — on a tiny chip wafer.
+Speedy photonic circuits require speedy memory, and then there’s the matter of packaging every component — including lasers, modulators, and optical combiners — on a tiny chip wafer.
 Plus, questions remain about what kinds of nonlinear operations — basic building blocks of models that enable them to make predictions — can be executed in the optical domain.

 That’s perhaps why companies including Intel and LightOn itself are pursuing hybrid approaches that combine silicon and optical circuits on the same die, such that parts of the model run optically and parts of it run electronically.
 They’re not alone — startup Lightelligence has so far demonstrated the MNIST benchmark machine learning model, which uses computer vision to recognize handwritten digits, on its accelerator.
 And Lightmatter, Optalysis, and Fathom Computing, three other startups vying for a slice of the budding optical chip market, have raised tens of millions in venture capital for their own chips.